JetBrains/amper/docs/Documentation.md

 }
 ```

-The Amper engine would be able to quickly discover the DSL schema for `setting:my-source-processor:` when evaluating the project structure.
-And also compile and execute arbitrary login defined in Kotlin file.
+The Amper engine would be able to quickly discover the DSL schema for `setting:my-source-processor:` when evaluating
+the project structure, and also compile and execute arbitrary logic defined in the Kotlin file.

 ## Gradle-based projects

 > Gradle 8.6 is recommended.
-Gradle 8.7+ is not yet supported.
+Gradle 8.7+ is supported, but customizing the Compose version is not possible in that case.

 In a Gradle-based project, instead of a `project.yaml` file you need a `settings.gradle.kts` file
 and a `gradle/wrapper/` folder in the project root: